joavzmo/investmat2019/CourseOutline.md

   * What is mathematical engineering?
   * What do I do at [DRiV](https://www.driv.com/)?
   * Transitioning from the Academia to the Industry
+     * Yearly objectives, performance reviews, development plans
+     * Working with others (other colleagues, other departments, other companies)

 ## Main workshop: modeling and control of a vehicle suspension